 Best Places to Stay in Taiwan:

-1. Experience a romantic & intimate honeymoon at Shaoguang 188
+1. Experience a romantic & intimate honeymoon at Shaoguang 188 at Sun Moon Lake

-We stayed at Shaoguang 188 during our trip to Sun Moon Lake.
-We highly recommend it for your honeymoon!
+We stayed at Shaoguang 188 during our trip to Sun Moon Lake, and we highly recommend it for your honeymoon!
 With only 3 rooms available, this boutique hotel has an exclusive and homely feel to it, perfect for newlyweds seeking quiet and privacy.
 The rooms are spacious and designed with an open-concept in mind.
 Each room comes with huge bathtub, an extremely comfortable bed, and a huge screen TV (comes with Netflix!).
 The interiors feature Japanese-inspired, minimalist design.
 Artistic photographs, books, and plants frame the decor of the place.
 Each room also comes with a generous array of amenities that include facial masks and bath salts, for a pampering stay.
 Click here to see the beautiful interiors.

 The ground floor resembles that of a modern cafe, with a spacious dining area and an open kitchen.
 The host and staff are very helpful and hospitable, always ready to provide tips and help you to navigate the area.
 They even walked us to the bike store where we could enjoy a 2-hour free rental!
 The hotel is located right next to the inter-city bus stop and close to nearby 7-11 and shops, which is very convenient.